mike591/CheffyPix/README.md

 ### Functionality & MVP

-In InstaFood, you will be able to:
+In Cozinha, you will be able to:

 - [ ] Display search bar
 - [ ] Search for recipes